chronofanz/EnhancedDistrictServices/Source/readme.md

 - **EnhancedDistrictServicesSerializableData**: The game code automatically calls OnLoadData and OnSaveData on this class which extends SerializableDataExtensionBase.
 - **EnhancedDistrictServicesThreadingExtension**: Allows the user to activate the EnhancedDistrictServices tool by pressing Ctrl-D.
 - **EnhancedDistrictServicesTool**: Derives from DefaultTool.
 Activates the main panel and also allows users to mouse over and get summary info on buildings.
+- **EnhancedDistrictServicesUIPanel**: The main panel that the user interacts with.
 - **EnhancedDistrictServicesUIPanelBase**: Base class that defines all the GUI elements of the main panel.
 Logic implemented separately in **EnhancedDistrictServicesUIPanel**.
 - **Logger**: Yet another logger class ...
 - **TransferManagerAddOfferPatch**: Modifies the priority and amount of incoming and outgoing orders, including deprioritizing outside connection orders.